md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 A stronger data ecosystem can improve both public-sector innovation and AI research.

-#### 6. Foster Collaboration Among Government, Academia, Industry, and Civil Society
+### 6. Foster Collaboration Among Government, Academia, Industry, and Civil Society

-AI development requires collaboration across multiple sectors.
+AI development requires collaboration across multiple sectors and stakeholders [3, 17, 19, 24, 25, 27, 35, 36].

 Bangladesh may benefit from establishing mechanisms that encourage: